dotnet/designs/proposed/flexible-http.md

 - Connections are not established by these APIs: the user must establish the connection.
 - Connecting via a proxy, or over TLS is not done by this API: the user must pass in a `Stream` that already has these established.

+### Header handling

+Headers are read and written "streaming", without going through a collection.

 "Prepared" headers will enable dynamic table compression and pre-validation/serialization equivalent to existing internal "known header" concept of `SocketsHttpHandler`.

 Huffman compression will be opt-in on a per-header basis.

+### Content handling

 Content will be read and written directly to the `HttpConnection`'s request type, without using `Stream` or a `HttpContent`-equivalent, to avoid the associated allocations.